leonardoLavagna/TCGA-PRAD/README.md

 ### What's in here?
 There are two branches.
 In the `main` branch there are:
-- The notebook with alll the code we used to carry out the project `DEPM-1_proj_group-14.ipynb`
+- The notebook with alll the code we used to carry out the project `PRAD_hub_genes.ipynb.ipynb`
-- The reprt with our findings `DEPM-1_proj_group-14.pdf`.
+- The reprt with our findings `report.pdf`.
-- The Slides of the project presentation `Slides.pdf`.
+- The Slides of the project presentation `slides.pdf`.

 In the `previous versions` branch there are previous versions of the notebook `DEPM-1_proj_group-14.ipynb`.